lizardfs/documentation/source/cookbook/linux.rst

 .. warning:: This is unsupported and only recommended if setup by certified engineering personel.

-Since it is a :ref:`quorum` based algorithm we usualy recommend to users to have 1 master and 2 shadow nodes.
-But there is a way to run your HA with one master, one shadow and a raft only addon on one of your chunkservers.
+Since it is a :ref:`quorum` based algorithm we usually recommend to users to have 1 master and 2 shadow nodes.
+But there is a way to run your HA with one master, one shadow and a raft only add-on on one of your chunkservers.
 This stub will still run a master server daemon but it will never switch it to active so it can be running anything.